linode/docs/docs/guides/web-servers/apache/how-to-configure-http-2-on-apache/index.md

 ---
 slug: how-to-configure-http-2-on-apache
 author:
-  name: Linode Community
+  name: Jeff Novotny
-  email: docs@linode.com
 description: 'HTTP/2 is an update to the original Hypertext Transfer Protocol (HTTP) specification offering improvements in efficiency and latency.
-This guide explains how to configure and use HTTP/2 on an Apache server and how to test it is working.'
+This guide explains how to configure and use HTTP/2 on an Apache server and how to test that it is working.'
 og_description: 'HTTP/2 is an update to the original Hypertext Transfer Protocol (HTTP) specification offering improvements in efficiency and latency.
-This guide explains how to configure and use HTTP/2 on an Apache server and how to test it is working.'
+This guide explains how to configure and use HTTP/2 on an Apache server and how to test that it is working.'
-keywords: ['HTTP','HTTP/2','Apache','Configuration']
+keywords: ['apache https']
-tags: ['http', 'web server', 'apache', 'linux']
+tags: ['web server', 'apache']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-04-30
+published: 2021-07-16
 modified_by:
   name: Linode
 title: "How to Configure HTTP/2 on Apache"